guillermooo/sublime-undocs/source/extensibility/completions.rst

         Complete documentation on all available options.

 Completions provide functionality in the spirit of IDEs to suggest terms and insert snippets.
-Completions work through the autocomplete list or, optionally, by pressing :kbd:`Tab`.
+Completions work through the completions list or, optionally, by pressing :kbd:`Tab`.

 Note that completions in the broader sense of *words that Sublime Text will